70 Years of Whisky Galore!

 The post-war films tapped into the public mood, presenting tales of the small underdog battling a larger enemy, generally state bureaucracy or established institutions, and whilst the morals of the time couldn’t allow crime or rebellion to go rewarded, for a brief moment, audiences could will on the unlikely heroes.

 Following on from “Passport to Pimlico”, “Whisky Galore!” continued the pattern of employing a regular cast, similar to repertory theatre, with actors & actresses being used across several films.
 The film starred Gordon Jackson, Joan Greenwood, John Gregson, & Basil Radford, who all went on to appear in another Ealing comedy film.
+The film also featured Jean Cadell & Duncan Macrae who went on to appear in the follow-up “Rockets Galore!” with Ronnie Corbett & John Laurie.

 Nominated for a BAFTA, along with the Ealing Comedies “Passport to Pimlico” and “Kind Hearts & Coronets”, it missed out to Carol Reed’s film noir “The Third Man“, which is also celebrating its 70th anniversary in 2019.